 The last digit of 556 is 6.
 You must subtract 6 from 10.
 In other words, 10-6= 4.

 Henceforth, 1000-556= 444.
-When you get the logic right, you can apply the same logic everywhere.
+When you apply maths tricks for fast calculation, you get the logic right and can apply the same logic everywhere.
 The results will be surprisingly accurate every time.
 That is the beauty of Math.

-For multiplying an even number by 5, there is a very simple trick you can make use of.
-What is the number you are planning to multiply five?
+For multiplying an even number by 5, there are very simple tricks you can make use of.
+What are those mental math tricks?
+What number you are planning to multiply five?
 Is it 5X 4?

-Take the number to be multiplied with 5.
+Take the number to be multiplied by 5.
 The number is 4.
 There are two steps here to help you arrive at the result.

 You have a different formula when you multiply an odd number with 5.
 What is 5*3= You know it is 15.
 But let us apply the trick to arrive at the answer.
 The steps are given to you in a bulleted form.

-- Subtract one from the number you intend multiplying with 5.
+- Subtract one from the number you intend to multiply with 5.
 3 becomes 2.

 - Now half the number that has arrived.
 Two becomes 1.
 That becomes your first digit.